curl/curl/docs/libcurl/curl_easy_init.md

 well.

 If you did not already call curl_global_init(3) before calling this function, curl_easy_init(3) does it automatically.
-This may be lethal in multi-threaded cases, if curl_global_init(3) is not thread-safe in your system, and it may then result in resource problems because there is no corresponding cleanup.
+This can be lethal in multi-threaded cases for platforms where curl_global_init(3) is not thread-safe, and it may then result in resource problems because there is no corresponding cleanup.

 You are strongly advised to not allow this automatic behavior, by calling